amyspencerproject/order-summary-component/README.md

 - For the background image I first went too complicated.
 I was trying to use a psuedo class and positioning and just making it more complicated than necessary.
 Just setting a background image with no-repeat did the trick very simply!
 - I chose to use flex for the plan info.
 At first I used margins to force the music note icon and the plan/price to stay closer together.
 I started to play with flex shrink and grow to get the same effect.
 I used a `gap: 1rem` in the plan-details-container and a `flex-grow: 1` for the middle element with the plan title and price.
 - Since this is just a component and not meant to be an entire page I wondered if I should be using an `<h1>` heading or any heading for that matter.
-- Why did I use button vs CTA link?

-### Continued development
+Since I am not working for an organization or team I will just keep that in mind for the future.
+- Why did I use an anchor vs a button?
+I used anchor links for the option to change or cancel the order.
+Both of these actions are navigational either allowing access to or going to a different part of the current page.
+I used a button for the proceed to payment option since this is a trigger for an action.

 ### Useful resources